 No, that is wrong.
 Because I get so upset when people say something about someone I’m like, that’s not nice.
 It’s not nice.
 I’m like that in my mind, this is what I didn’t think of before.
 I think like, oh, if they’re saying that about someone that makes me look at them differently.
-I should say that did not like someone I want to be around that.
+I should say that did not like someone I wanted to be around.
 And I think what you’re around influences you.

 Yeah, And you were around all of that stuff because of your work.
 It’s is that the place hung around is that the type of people you used to normally hang around with?
 Or is it just because of work?

 Sheri McIntyre 1:07:41